davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/field.md

 ## @onSet

-By default when changing the value of a field, this value will be set on the form internal data object.
-You can however decide to get full controll of this for a field.
+By default, when changing the value of a field, this value will be set on the form's internal data object.
+However, you can choose to have full control over this process for a field.

-**Examples**
+**Example**

 ```javascript
 @action